Striker (gamer): San Francisco Shock

 Prior to the 2019 season, Kwon was transferred to the San Francisco Shock, reuniting him and former Uprising head coach Park "Crusty" Dae-hee, who was the head coach of Boston through the first three stages of the 2018 season.
 Kwon did not play much in the first three stages of the 2019 season, although he made an appearance in the Stage 3 finals against the Shanghai Dragons.
 After the implementation of a role lock by the league in Stage 4 onwards, Kwon found more playtime.
 In the 2019 season playoffs, Kwon found playing time on the hero Reaper; in all of the playoff matches before the finals, Kwon was ranked in the top three in all major statistical categories on Reaper.
 The Shock played in 2019 Overwatch League Grand Finals on September 29, 2019; although Kwon sustained injuries to his left hand and leg prior to the match, he competed in the match.
 Kwon played in two of the four maps in the finals, as the Shock went on to defeat the Vancouver Titans, 4–0.

 He and the Shock reached the 2020 Grand Finals, where they defeated the Seoul Dynasty by a score of 4–2 on October 10, 2020.
 Playing mainly as Tracer, Kwon accounted for 72 final blows, a statistic referring to when a player lands the final shot that kills an opponent, in the match, won the Grand Finals Most Valuable Player award, and won his second OWL title in as many years.

 On June 23, 2021, the Shock announced that Kwon had retired from professional Overwatch.

 Return to the Uprising

 In October 2021, Kwon returned to the Overwatch League, signing with the Uprising for the 2022 season.
 After being a starter for the team throughout the first few matches, he was benched in favor of teammate Gi-hun "Victoria" Oh on May 21.
 Two days later, Kwon was released from the Uprising.

 Return to the Shock

 On September 29, 2022, the Shock announced that Kwon had been signed back to the organization for the remainder of the 2022 season.
 He played in the 2022 Grand Finals as a starter but lost the match against the Dallas Fuel.

 Third stint with the Uprising

 Kwon joined the Boston Uprising, for the third time, prior to the 2023 season.
+After the Uprising failed to qualify for the Midseason Madness tournament, Kwon parted ways with the team.

+Third stint with the Shock

+Kwon joined the San Francisco Shock, for the third time, midway through the 2023 season.